maximus-lee-678/MadeInBandcamp/README.rst

 * Currently does not properly support songs with UTF-8 encoding, retrieves the song but does not load song name or metadata properly.
 * Update to new CLI display method.
+* Use RAM instead of Disk for temp file storage.

 🖥️ VS2022 Setup
 ---------------